enketo/enketo-transformer/README.md

 Basic usage:

 1. Go to VSCode's "Run and Debug" panel
-2. Select "Test (watch + debug)"
+2. Select either "Test server (watch + debug)" or "Test client (watch + debug)"
 3. Click the play button

+Server tests will launch Node in debug mode directly in VSCode.

+Client tests will launch `@web/test-runner` in a browser, where you can select a test suite and debug in the browser's dev tools.

 Optionally, you can add a keyboard shortcut to select launch tasks:

 1. Open the keyboard shortcuts settings (cmd+k cmd+s on Mac, ctrl+k ctrl+s on other OSes)
 2. Search for `workbench.action.debug.selectandstart`
-3. Click the + button to add your preferred keybinding keybinding
+3. Click the + button to add your preferred keybinding

 ### Develop